Continuity of the Revuz correspondence under the absolute continuity condition: Introduction

 \end{thm}

 The remainder of the article is organized as follows.
-In Section \ref{sec: Preliminaries}, we clarify the framework for our main results and introduce PCAFs and smooth measures in the strict sense.
+In Section~\ref{sec: Preliminaries}, we clarify the framework for our main results and introduce PCAFs and smooth measures.
 We also study $\alpha$-potentials of smooth measures.
-In Section \ref{sec: proof of main results}, we prove the main results.
-In Section \ref{sec: sufficient conditions}, we provide sufficient conditions Assumptions \ref{1. assum: stronger assumption} and \ref{1. assum: general assumption}.
+In Section~\ref{sec: proof of main results}, we prove the main results.
+In Section~\ref{sec: sufficient conditions}, we provide sufficient conditions for Assumptions~\ref{1. assum: stronger assumption} and \ref{1. assum: general assumption}.